Pressure cooker mashed potatoes come light and creamy. The best part? This recipe is so easy, you can make a batch on a busy weeknight.

 For two pounds of potatoes, I usually use about 3/4 cup of milk.
 That’s just a guide.
 Potatoes vary.
 Some contain a little more moisture than others.
 Sometimes I’m better at draining than others.
 Go by feel on this.
 If the potatoes seem dry to you, add more milk, about 1/4 cup at a time.

 Cook Fast Tip: Add as much milk as the potatoes need.
-This can vary a little from batch to batch.
+This can vary from batch to batch.